IUDataStructuresCourse/array-rotation/README.md

 # Pre-lecture Assignment: Array Rotation

+1. IntelliJ Project Setup

+  * Create a new project using the 'check out from version control' option, selecting GitHub and password access.

+  *  Control-click on the array-rotation-<username> directory in the left pane and select 'Mark Directory As' > 'Sources Root'.

+  * Configure the project structure by going to menu 'File' > 'Project Structure'.
+    * Set the 'Project SDK' to '1.8'.
+    * Set the 'Project language level' to '8 - Lambdas, type annotations etc.'
+    * Set the 'Project compiler output' to a new folder inside the array-rotation-<username> directory named 'out'.

+  * Create a 'configuration' for running the program by going to the menu 'Run > Edit Configurations'.
+Name the configuration something like 'Run Main'.
+Choose 'Main' as the 'Main class'.
+    In the VM options, enter '-ea'.

-3. Implement a method named `rotate` in the `Main` class in the file `Main.java`.
+2. Implement a method named `rotate` in the `Main` class in the file `Main.java`.
 The method should rotates the elements of an array to the right by one position.
 For example, if the input array is the following array of integers